What’s the cost of built in storage?

 Consider the investment

 Built-in storage often enhances original features, such as alcoves on either side of a chimney breast or a window seat with storage beneath, or bookshelves incorporated into a staircase to link two or more levels.
-Designs can be built right up to the ceiling to make use of all your space, and a run of cabinets can incorporate and hide unsightly elements, such as boxed-in pipework and pillars.
+Designs can be built right up to the ceiling to make use of all your space.
+For example, a run of cabinets can incorporate and hide unsightly elements, such as boxed-in pipework and pillars.

 While the pros outweigh the cons, consider whether you are likely to want to make significant changes in the future, as this may involve calling in a tradesman to remove the furniture and make good walls.
 It is an obvious point, but it is not possible to take built-in furniture with you if you move, so if you aren’t planning to stay in a property for long, you might not want to invest in expensive joinery.